nahoo0705/AI_Hanyang2022_Metakicks/README.md

 #Content
 --------

+## 1. Title
-Title : MetaKicks - Virtual Price Tracking LG Styler ShoeCase
+>MetaKicks - Virtual Price Tracking LG Styler ShoeCase

+## 2. Proposal
-Proposal : As the culture of collecting expensive designer, luxury and limited-edition sneakers grows among the MZ generation – Millennials and Gen Z – LG’s internal research found that these ‘sneakerheads’ would benefit greatly from a solution that not only
+>As the culture of collecting expensive designer, luxury and limited-edition sneakers grows among the MZ generation – Millennials and Gen Z – LG’s internal research found that these ‘sneakerheads’ would benefit greatly from a solution that not only